In a watershed moment for 3D printing adoption, Microsoft announced native OS support for 3D printing.

 [...] late June, during their annual Build Conference, Microsoft announced that Windows 8.1 would support 3D printing.
 This sparked many questions among people as to why Microsoft would get involved and how would they [...]

-3D printing marketplace Shapeways featured great new designs in its weekly Friday Finds blog series.
-Pictured above, a fully functioning machine modeled from drawings by Leonardo da Vinci.
-Snap Read More »
+3D printing marketplace Shapeways featured elegant and innovative designs in its weekly Friday Finds blog series.
+Pictured above is a set of anvil cufflinks, available in stainless steel for $60.
+They Read More »

 [...]
 Watershed Moment: Windows 8.1 Offers Native Support for 3D Printing [...]